HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 **Explanation:**

-- We created a responsive Bootstrap navbar styled with a dark theme and placed it inside the `<body>` of the HTML document.
+- You created a responsive Bootstrap navbar styled with a dark theme and placed it inside the `<body>` of the HTML document.

 ## 5. **Building out the Main Section**

-We are building the main content section of the webpage, focusing on creating a visually appealing and responsive layout using Bootstrap.
+You are building the main content section of the webpage, focusing on creating a visually appealing and responsive layout using Bootstrap.

 **Ask AI:**